YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>halt
    yottadbuser@yottadbworkshop:~$

-The operation of YottaDB/GT.M is controlled by a number of environment variables.
+The operation of YottaDB is controlled by a number of environment variables.
 In our exercise, the ydb_env_set script automatically sets a number of environment variables:

 .. parsed-literal::
-   yottadbuser@yottadbworkshop:~$ env | grep ^gtm
+   yottadbuser@yottadbworkshop:~$ env | grep ^ydb
-   gtm_repl_instance=/home/yottadbuser/.fis-gtm/V6.2-000_x86_64/g/gtm.repl
-   gtm_log=/tmp/fis-gtm/V6.2-000_x86_64
-   gtm_prompt=YDB>
-   gtm_retention=42
-   gtmver=V6.2-000_x86_64
-   gtm_icu_version=5.2
-   gtmgbldir=/home/yottadbuser/.fis-gtm/V6.2-000_x86_64/g/gtm.gld
-   gtmroutines=/home/yottadbuser/.fis-gtm/V6.2-000_x86_64/o(/home/yottadbuser/.fis-gtm/V6.2-000_x86_64/r /home/yottadbuser/.fis-gtm/r) /usr/local/lib/yottadb/r110/plugin/o(/usr/local/lib/yottadb/r110/plugin/r) /usr/local/lib/yottadb/r110/libgtmutil.so /usr/local/lib/yottadb/r110
-   gtmdir=/home/yottadbuser/.fis-gtm
+   ydb_retention=42
+   ydb_log=/tmp/yottadb/r1.20_x86_64
+   ydb_gbldir=/home/yottadbuser/.yottadb/r1.20_x86_64/g/yottadb.gld
-   gtm_etrap=Write:(0=$STACK) "Error occurred: ",$ZStatus,! gtm_principal_editing=EDITING
+   ydb_etrap=Write:(0=$STACK) "Error occurred: ",$ZStatus,! ydb_dir=/home/yottadbuser/.yottadb
-   gtm_tmp=/tmp/fis-gtm/V6.2-000_x86_64
-   gtm_dist=/usr/lib/fis-gtm/V6.2-000_x86_64/
+   ydb_rel=r1.20_x86_64
+   ydb_routines=/home/yottadbuser/.yottadb/r1.20_x86_64/o*(/home/yottadbuser/.yottadb/r1.20_x86_64/r /home/yottadbuser/.yottadb/r) /usr/local/lib/yottadb/r120/libyottadbutil.so
+   ydb_repl_instance=/home/yottadbuser/.yottadb/r1.20_x86_64/g/yottadb.repl
+   ydb_tmp=/tmp/yottadb/r1.20_x86_64
+   ydb_dist=/usr/local/lib/yottadb/r1.20_x86_64/
    yottadbuser@yottadbworkshop:~$

-YottaDB/GT.M databases can also be configured so that they can be recovered after a system crash.
+YottaDB databases can also be configured so that they can be recovered after a system crash.
 Simulate a crash right now by either clicking on the “X” in the top right corner of your virtual machine console window to instantly “power down” your virtual machine, or, if you started it headless, perform a hard power-down using a command on the host (in the case of virtualization using qemu/kvm on Linux, a kill -9 of the virtual machine process).
 Then reboot the virtual machine, run ydb and use a zwrite ^Disney command to confirm that the data in the database is still intact.

-The tree program shows the default environment YottaDB/GT.M creates in your home directory.
+The tree program shows the default environment YottaDB creates in your home directory.

 .. parsed-literal::
-   yottadbuser@yottadbworkshop:~$ tree .fis-gtm/
+   yottadbuser@yottadbworkshop:~$ tree .yottadb/
-   .fis-gtm/
+   .yottadb/
    ├── r
-   └── V6.2-000_x86_64
+   └── r1.20_x86_64
        ├── g
-       │ ├── gtm.dat
+       │ ├── yottadb.dat
-       │ ├── gtm.gld
+       │ ├── yottadb.gld
-       │ ├── gtm.mjl
+       │ ├── yottadb.mjl
-       │ ├── gtm.mjl_2018317131528
+       │ ├── yottadb.mjl_2018317131528
-       │ ├── gtm.mjl_2018317131909
+       │ ├── yottadb.mjl_2018317131909
-       │ └── gtm.mjl_2018317134042
+       │ └── yottadb.mjl_2018317134042
        ├── o
        │ └── utf8
        └── r